Church of the Nativity (UNESCO World Heritage Site)

 The renovation finally re-started under the Ottoman Empire.

 The entrance changed into a smaller one like the present.
-The 120cm entrance is called The Door of the Humility.
+The 120cm entrance is called The Door of Humility.

 That is said that it’s because the people didn’t rein up horses into the church anymore.